Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Which courts are competent to hear cases on the recognition and enforcement of foreign judgments?

-Under both the statutory regime (ie, the Private International Law Act) and the Lugano Convention, the procedure for enforcement will vary depending on whether the judgment creditor applies for a standalone declaration of enforcement, or commences fresh enforcement proceedings to have the foreign judgment recognised as a debt.
+Under both the statutory regime (ie, the Private International Law Act) and the Lugano Convention, the procedure for enforcement will vary depending on whether the judgment creditor applies for a standalone declaration of enforcement, or seeks recognition and enforcement of the foreign judgment within the framework of debt collection proceedings.

 Cases on recognition and enforcement are heard by the cantonal enforcement court (tribunal cantonal de l'exécution), either at the seat of the judgment debtor or at the place where the foreign judgment must be executed.